Gayathiri784/Fridge-hero/README.md

+NOTE: An API key is required to use this application.
+You can get your API key from Google AI Studio.

 Just completed Fridge Hero 🍳, an AI-powered web app that helps users discover recipes from ingredients they already have at home.

 ✨ Features: